 Milk thistle Silybum marinarum Burdock Arctium lappa Gymnema Gymnema sylvestre Cinnamon Cinnamomum zeylanicum Bladderwrack Fucus vesiculosus Poke root Phytolacca decandra

-Carahealth Weight Loss tincture contains a blend of herbs specifically formulated to;
+Carahealth Weight Loss tonic, contains a blend of herbs specifically formulated to;

 1. Balance the blood sugar to reduce cravings for sweets, and carbohydrates like bread and potatoes